-Insurance companies have lawyers working hard for them.
-If you or a loved one was injured in a truck accident, it is vital to hire an attorney to fight for your rights immediately.
-An investigation right after an accident is crucial as witnesses can be identified, witness statements obtained and photos of damage to the vehicles, points of impact, and location of accident can be taken.
-In some circumstances it is advisable to hire experts such as in the field of accident reconstruction.
+The trucking insurance companies have their own defense lawyers working hard to protect their interests.
+It is vital to hire a Truck Accident Attorney to fight for your rights immediately following a truck accident.
+A timely investigation is crucial so that witnesses can be identified, witness statements obtained and photos of damage to the vehicles, points of impact, and location of accident can be taken.
+In some circumstances it is advisable to hire experts in the field of accident reconstruction or trucking industry.

-Important Questions about a Truck Accident
+Important Questions about your Truck Injury Compensation

 A: The consultation is free.
 All legal work is free.
 We only charge a percentage of the recovery we win for you.
 That means if we win monetary compensation for you, we charge a standard percentage set by the New York Appellate Division Court System.
 Usually it is one third of the recovery.
 Therefore you don’t need to worry about being able to afford a lawyer.

 A: It is always better to hire a lawyer immediately so a complete investigation can be conducted before witnesses or evidence disappears.
-A lawyer can also help in coordinating your medical care to ensure you are seeing the right doctors and getting top notch medical treatment.
-Since all cases are handled on contingency with the legal fee set as a percentage of the amount the attorney’s win for you, there is no downside to hiring a New York Truck Accident Lawyer right away.
+A trucking accident lawyer can also help in coordinating your medical care to ensure you are seeing the right doctors and getting top notch medical treatment.
+Since all cases are handled on contingency with the legal fee set as a percentage of the amount the attorney’s win for you, there is no downside to hiring a NY Accident Lawyer right away.
 Remember, insurance companies for the trucking companies will deploy accident investigation teams to go to the scene and collect evidence to support the truck driver’s version of what happened.
 It is therefore important to have an attorney fight for your rights.

 Q: Can I settle with the trucking company or insurance adjuster directly?

 A: In most cases especially those with a serious injury or lost earnings/ wage loss claim, it is much more advantageous to hire a lawyer.
-By dealing with the insurance or truck company yourself, you are at a disadvantage in that an experienced professional adjuster or corporate attorney who makes a living settling claims every day is negotiating with someone who most likely has never been in a truck accident before and has never negotiated a settlement.
+By dealing with the insurance or truck company yourself, you are at a disadvantage in that an experienced professional adjuster or corporate attorney who makes a living settling claims every day is negotiating with someone who most likely has never been in an accident involving truck and has never negotiated a settlement.
 In addition, insurance companies usually offer much less money to a lay person as compared to an attorney.
 And most importantly, they usually negotiate a case shortly after the accident at a time when the victim does not yet know the full extent and severity of his or her injuries.
 But a small settlement now will preclude you from ever bringing suit later.

 Further, most lay persons don’t know the full value of their case because they have no experience in comparing their case to other similar cases reported in the jury verdicts and settlements.
 Accident victims wont know they are entitled to past and future special damages such as lost earnings, medical care, and other economic damages which an expert can quantify.
 Accident victims wont know the value of their case in part depends on the legal venue where the case can be filed.
 These are just a handful of numerous pitfalls a lay person may run into.
-Just like someone would not attempt to perform surgery on themselves it is much better to retain an attorney in a truck accident matter.
+Just like someone would not attempt to perform surgery on themselves it is much better to retain an attorney in an accident involving trucks.

 Q: Why is an early investigation important?